ROTC (RESERVE OFFICERS’ TRAINING PROGRAM)

 Scholarships Students interested in AFROTC scholarships should call (859) 257-7115.

-AMERICAN MILITARY STUDIES (Army ROTC)
+AMERICAN MILITARY STUDIES (AMS)

 MILITARY SCIENCE AND LEADERSHIP (Army Officer Commissioning ROTC) The Army Reserve Officers’ Training program at Asbury University in partnership with the University of Kentucky is open to both men and women and follows a general military science curriculum that is normally completed in four years but which may be completed in two years.
 An academic major in military science is not offered.
 The program’s primary objective is to commission the future leadership of the line branches of the Active Army, Army National Guard, and U.S. Army Reserve.